-The OPERA framework begins by collecting data on socioeconomic indicators, in order to get an overview of the current levels of enjoyment of the right(s) under review.
-Importantly, what makes this a human rightsbased analysis is that the information is then interrogated in light of human rights principles and standards.
-The information collected at this step corresponds to the category of 'outcome' indicators under the OHCHR framework.
-As discussed earlier, monitoring the obligation to fulfill requires looking beyond individual violations.
+As discussed earlier, monitoring the fulfillment of ESC rights requires looking beyond individual violations.
 Quantitative socioeconomic indicators are well suited to analyzing levels of rights deprivations affecting large numbers of the population.
 By providing a standardized and comparable measure, indicators can uncover patterns and trends within and across demographic groups.
-While there are cautions in drawing conclusions or generalizations from descriptive statistics alone, they offer a concise snapshot of the situation facing population groups.
-Collecting and assessing information on outcome indicators can signal the extent to which a state is achieving the realization of a particular right.
-However, it is important to flag that this step is by no means an overall conclusion on a state's compliance; further investigation about the state's conduct is needed, as it is necessary to know not only what is occurring, but why.
-This step requires first choosing appropriate indicators that act as proxies for the right(s) under review, accommodating practical limitations of data availability.
-For example, primary school enrollment and completion rates, as well as the youth literacy rates, can be suitable indicators for giving an initial overview of the extent to which the right to education is being realized for a given population.
-In most cases, quantitative data for these kinds of indicators is readily available from several sources, including national statistics offices, country Human Development Reports, or multilateral agency databases, such as the UN and World Bank.
-The list of illustrative indicators developed by OHCHR can be a useful starting point in identifying possible indicators.
+While there are dangers in drawing conclusions or generalizations from descriptive statistics alone, they offer a concise snapshot of the situation facing population groups.
+Collecting and assessing information on outcome indicators can signal the extent to which a state is achieving the realization of a particular right, though information reflecting rights holders' own perceptions about their rights enjoyment will also be important.
+It is important to flag that this step is by no means an overall conclusion about a state's compliance; further investigation about the state's conduct is needed, as it is necessary to analyze not only what is occurring, but why.

+The step begins by collecting data that gives an overview of the current levels of enjoyment of the right(s) under review.
+The data collected at this step corresponds to the category of 'outcome' indicators under the OHCHR framework.
+This step requires first choosing appropriate indicators that act as proxies for the right(s) under review, accommodating practical limitations of data availability and reliability.
+For example, primary school enrollment and completion rates, as well as youth literacy rates, can give an initial overview of the extent to which the right to education is being realized for a given population.

+There are various ways to select indicators.
+The list of illustrative outcome indicators developed by OHCHR can be a useful starting point.
+In most cases, quantitative data for these kinds of indicators is readily available from several sources, including national statistics offices, country Human Development

+Reports, or multilateral agency databases, such as the UN and World Bank.
+As a guiding principle, however, affected communities should play a central role in the selection of indicators so as to ensure that indicators meaningfully reflect their concerns, assessment needs and priorities.

-As discussed above, in monitoring the level of enjoyment of economic, social and cultural rights through the use of indicators, it is necessary to judge this information against a benchmark that can give guidance on the adequacy of a state's performance or where a state should be in its fulfillment of the rights in question.
+Importantly, what makes this a human rightsbased analysis is that the information is then interrogated in light of human rights principles and standards.
+As discussed above, in monitoring the level of enjoyment of economic, social and cultural rights through the use of indicators, it is necessary to judge this information against a benchmark that can give guidance on the adequacy of a state's performance or where a state should be in its fulfillment of the rights in question given its capacity.
 Specifically, indicators should be assessed against benchmarks that reflect human rights principles and standards.
-Relevant standards for judging outcome indicators include the concepts of (a) minimum core obligations; (b) non-discrimination; and (c) progressive realization.
+Relevant standards for judging outcome indicators include (a) minimum core obligations, (b) nondiscrimination, and (c) progressive realization or, conversely, non-retrogression.